-There are only three countries in the world that have mountain gorillas and these are Uganda, Rwanda and the Democratic Republic of Congo.
-However, due to the instability of the later, many travelers visit either Uganda or Rwanda for Gorilla trekking.
+There are only three countries in the world that have mountain gorillas and these are Uganda, Rwanda, and the Democratic Republic of Congo.
+However, due to the instability of the latter, many travelers visit either Uganda or Rwanda for Gorilla trekking.

 Rwanda’s Gorilla trekking permit is at US$ 1500 whereas a Uganda Gorilla permit costs US$ 700 which makes the later a far more affordable option if a traveler is choosing a destination primarily for Gorilla trekking.

 With reference to accessibility from the national airport, Rwanda is better than Uganda.
 Volcanoes National Park of Rwanda is just about 2 hours from Kigali International Airport unlike in Uganda where it’s about 8 hours’ drive from Entebbe International Airport to Bwindi Impenetrable National Park.